 Determining extra expense limits before a loss

-This is one of the most difficult amounts to determine.
-While business interruption values are determined using your financial statements, extra expense amounts are determined by your monthly budgets.
-Extra expense amounts are those expenses over and above your normal operating expenses incurred to attempt to continue some or all of your operations while recovering from a property loss and to reduce your business income loss.
+Calculating how much coverage you may need can be difficult.
+While business interruption values are determined using your financial statements, extra expense amounts are determined by looking at your monthly budgets.
+Extra expense amounts are those expenses over and above your normal operating expenses which you incur while you work to continue operations after a property loss and to reduce your business income loss.

 Difference between a deductible and a waiting period

 A deductible is a dollar amount that is subtracted from the amount of an adjusted loss.
-Ex: A fire causes damage to a building.
-As a result, an insured suffers a $2,000,000 loss of business income.
-The insurance company agrees to pay $2,000,000 under their policy less a $10,000 deductible.
-The insured receives a payment of $1,990,000.
+For example, lets say a fire causes damage to one of your buildings—as a result, you suffer a $2,000,000 loss of business income.
+The insurance company agrees to pay $2,000,000 under their policy less a $10,000 deductible—meaning you receive a payment of $1,990,000.

 A waiting period is a period of time, normally clock hours, that must elapse before the insurance company starts calculating a business income loss.
-Example: If the waiting period is 24 hours, the company will not consider any business income loss that was incurred in the first 24 hours after the loss.
+So, if the waiting period is 24 hours, the company will not consider any business income loss that was incurred in the first 24 hours after the loss.

 Contingent business income exposure

 Every company has suppliers and customers.
 Damage to either will have negative effects on your business.
-Contingent business income insurance indemnifies you for upstream (supply) and downstream (customer) loss that affects your company profitability.
+Contingent business income insurance indemnifies you for upstream (supply) and downstream (customer) loss that affects profitability.

 Suppose your company makes dress shirts—several vendors provide integral parts such as fabric, buttons, etc. Your button supplier suffers a fire and cannot produce buttons for your shirts, compromising your ability to complete assembly of your shirts and delivery to market.
 Unless you have an alternate supplier that can meet your supply schedule immediately, you will probably suffer a contingent business income loss because of this.